Spoilers for all World of Darkness-related materials, primarily Old World of Darkness and Vampire: the Masquerade.

 This is all fine up to a point, but it fell apart whenever the settings met in an over-arching metaplot, which the authors foolishly decided would be a good idea, even after warning players away from that very thing.
 For oWoD, this meant the awakening of an ancient vampire, progenitor of the Ravnos Clan of vampires, his battle with kuei-jin (Asian vampires with a different cosmology) and subsequent destruction by a super weapon built by the Technocracy (wizards who do not believe in magic but do believe in a version of a third cosmology) at the same time as the ghost of a nuclear bomb went off in the Underworld (the fourth cosmology) thus freeing loads of demons from their prison (in a fifth cosmology, natch).

-Each of those cosmologies is so complicated that they have lengthy articles on the White Wolf Wiki, many of which point out the inconsistencies between systems and books and even some of the failed attempts to tie it all together which I shall not attempt to replicate here for reasons of time, space, and sanity.
+Each of those cosmologies is so complicated that they are all explained in lengthy articles on the White Wolf Wiki, many of which point out the inconsistencies between systems and books and even some of the failed attempts to tie it all together which I shall not attempt to replicate here for reasons of time, space, and sanity.

 Much like other game worlds I have considered previously, the problem seems to be the requirements of marketing and industry.
 Presenting each game as fundamentally its own World of Darkness would have been fine; presenting each instance as, ‘What if the vampires/demons/mages are right this time?’ scenarios would have been fine.
 Trying to unite them was a disaster and led to a terrible conceptual snarl.